Germany's SPD won't back down in U.S. trade talks

 Unblocking the issue with a revamped form of ISDS could help negotiators reach a trade deal by the end of 2015.

-Gabriel appeared adamant that Europe should not accept what he termed the "privatisation" of arbitration, though he added that Malmstrom was helping to overcome scepticism about TTIP.
+Gabriel appeared adamant that Europe should not accept what he termed the "privatization" of arbitration, though he added that Malmstrom was helping to overcome scepticism about TTIP.

-"We won't accept any pressure for further liberalisation or privatisation.
+"We won't accept any pressure for further liberalization or privatization.
 We won't lower any social, environmental or consumer protection standards," he said.
-"And we will not -- I am completely sure of this -- see any privatisation of arbitration."
+"And we will not -- I am completely sure of this -- see any privatization of arbitration."

 (Reporting by Stephen Brown; Editing by Mark Potter)